SuhyunKimm/Milestone1_Group001/Software_Design_Document.md

-- R5.1: The program will accept user’s input for recommended daily intake values for a specific nutrition (eg: sugar, protein, sodium).
+- R5.1: <code style="color:red">The program will accept user’s input for daily calorie goal value.</code>
-- R5.2: The program will display the percentage of the nutrient consumed relative to the user’s target intake in a pie chart.
+- R5.2: <code style="color:red">The program will display the percentage of the calorie consumed relative to the user’s target calorie in a pie chart. </code>